To the Landowners and Water Users of the Eagle Point Irrigation District

 Where water to a user whose account is delinquent is not withheld for the reason specified above, foreclosure proceedings will be instituted at the discretion of the Board of Directors upon the account becoming delinquent.
 Withholding foreclosure will be ordered by the Board of Directors only upon good cause shown to the Board of Directors, as determined by the Board of Directors.

 No. 22A) Any debts outstanding for labor, material or equipment used to perform work at the request of the water user must be paid 30 days after billing.
 In every case where a water user does not pay for labor, material, or equipment within the time required, a late fee is added along with interest charged from the date of billing and not from the date the bill was due.
+The amount of the late fee will be determined by the Board Prior to the start of every irrigation season.
 The District shall have the right to withhold delivery of water until such debt is paid in full.

 23) Irrigation Season